a740122/p4a-social/README.md

-# kivy-social - WIP
+# p4a-social - WIP
-A soon to be working set of social-networking functionalities for Kivy Apps
+A soon to be working set of social-networking functionalities for P4A/Kivy Apps

 # Run on Android with KivyLauncher App:
 https://play.google.com/store/apps/details?id=org.kivy.pygame&hl=en